CedricVanhaverbeke/portfolio/src/pages/blog/posts/workout.md

 | *My bike on the smart trainer.
 And a cat* |

 A smart trainer essentially is a Bluetooth device that broadcasts which services it offers.
 Since I would be both reading and writing power data to the trainer, I figured I'd only need one service.
 However, after experimenting this proved to not be the case.
 I actually needed both the `Power Service` and the `Fitness Machine Service`.
 The services can be accessed by their `uuids`.

 You cannot communicate directly with a Bluetooth service though.
-A service contains multiple Bluetooth characteristics.
-Those characteristics can be used to communicate with the device.
-At this point, it becomes more of a `find-the-right-uuid` kind of game.
+For this purpose there are multiple Bluetooth characteristics.
+So after playing the `find-the-right-uuid`-game, I could finally discover all Bluetooth devices near me with smart trainer capabilities.

-After connecting to the Bluetooth device with an awesome package called `tinygo/x/bluetooth`, verifying if it has the right Bluetooth service and finally checking if the two characteristics I want are available it was time to communicate.
+After connecting to my trainer with an awesome package called `tinygo/x/bluetooth`. it's time to start communicating.

 If a characteristic implements following interface, it can be used to read and write data in my game.